-The evidence by PW1 he could not lift things as he used to do was not supported by the doctor's findings.
-Also not supported by medical examination was his testimony that he still felt pain the ribs and legs.
+The evidence by 201 that he could not lift, things are he used to do was not supported by the doctors findings.
+Also not supported by medical examination was his testimony that he still felt pain in the ribs and lags.